emtronictech/pockethernet-v1-macos-updater/README.md

 Set the Pockethernet LEDs red when an error occurs
 ```

-The Python updater scripts contain the update protocol implementation, but they do not contain the firmware itself.
+The updater contains the update protocol implementation, but it does not contain the firmware itself.

 ## Technical summary

 The official Linux updater is an x86_64 Linux executable. macOS cannot run it directly.

-The macOS Python updater extracts embedded firmware payloads from the official Linux updater file and sends them to the device over USB CDC serial.
+The macOS updater extracts embedded firmware payloads from the official Linux updater file and sends them to the device over USB CDC serial.

 The update protocol uses: